Anee111/Analyzing-CO2-Emissions-in-Agro-Food-Systems/README.md

 Average Temperature °C (target) : The average increase of temperature (by year) in degrees CelsiuS.

-In the notebook I will perform:
+In the notebook performed:

-Exploratory data analysis: Understand the relationship between Temperature rise and CO2 emmission derriving from the agri-food sector activities.
-Extensively investigate the relationship amongst an extensive list of agri-food processes CO2 emmisions and average temperature rise.
-Identify any potential correlations between the agri-food sector emmissions and average temperature increase.

-Data Preprocessing: Deal with missing values Split the data in a train, validation and test set Data normalization Feature engineering
+A) understood the data, data types, missing value count and unique records.
+B) identified and removed missing values if required and imputed missing values as required.
+C) Created new features based on exisitng features.
+D) Performed Univariate and multivariate analysis.